Spectrum of the wave equation with Dirac damping on a compact star graph: Basis of root vectors

 where \begin{enumerate} \item $f_j$ are analytic in $a$ with at most algebraic singularities.
 If for certain $a_0$ a finite number of $\lambda_j(a_0)$ have the same imaginary parts, one may need to interchange their indices to get the analyticity. \item $|\Re f_j(a)| \leq c_1$, where $c_1 > 0$ is independent of $j$ and $a$. \item $|\Im f_j(a)| \leq c_2$, where $c_2 > 0$ is independent of $j$ and $a$. \end{enumerate} Analogous statement holds for the eigenvalues $\lambda_j^-(a)$ in the lower half-plane. \end{theorem}

 Since

 and the last term is eventually dominated by $\varepsilon j^{-2}$ for some $\varepsilon >0$, the series converges uniformly in $a$.
-Consequently, the sum is continuous with respect to $a$ and the root vectors remain total if and only if $\alpha \neq \pm 2$.
+Consequently, the sum is continuous with respect to $a$ and the root vectors remain complete if and only if $\alpha \neq \pm 2$.